 finance for nature

-More than half of the world’s economy is directly dependent on nature – yet it is our current flawed economic system that is pushing the earth towards a climate change tipping point.
+More than half of the world’s gross domestic product (GDP) is directly dependent on nature and the ecosystem services it provides.
+Yet, it is our current flawed economic system that is pushing the earth towards a climate change tipping point.
 Sustainable finance has the power to create direct value in nature preservation and restoration, but too often programmes fail to deliver on their promises, or become beset by allegations of greenwashing.
-This year’s summit will look at how financial standards can be made more robust, and data disclosure more transparent, so that sustainable finance can deliver for nature.
+At this year’s edition, nature was at the heart of the discussions, with a strong focus on technical solutions.

 sustainable development